Development Tips and Tricks

 multipass purge to recover the resources.
 If you just want to shutdown Entando but keep the VM, you can use

-multipass shell <VM-NAME> to shell into the VM and then remove the namespace via
+multipass shell YOUR-VM-NAME to shell into the VM and then remove the namespace via

 sudo kubectl delete namespace entando.